-Profile Graphic Grade Description 1 V V I FOUR LIMBS REDUCED IN FUNCTION: Severe hypertonia, athetosis, ataxia or paresis present in all limbs and trunk.
+Profile Graphic Grade Description 1 I FOUR LIMBS REDUCED IN FUNCTION: Severe hypertonia, athetosis, ataxia or paresis present in all limbs and trunk.
 Results in little or no use in all four limbs and very poor trunk control.
-Needs a powered wheelchair or pushed in a manual wheelchair 2 I and personal assistant during daily life.
-FOUR LIMBS REDUCED IN FUNCTION: Severe hypertonia, athetosis, ataxia, paresis or impairment present in all limbs and trunk.
+Needs a powered wheelchair or pushed in a manual wheelchair G and personal assistant during daily life.
+2 I FOUR LIMBS REDUCED IN FUNCTION: Severe hypertonia, athetosis, ataxia, paresis or impairment present in all limbs and trunk.
 Poor control of the trunk and almost no use in four limbs but can bend the elbows.
 Triceps muscle is non-functional against resistance e.g. complete Spinal Cord Injury (SCI) at C5/6 level.
 May push a manual wheelchair and may need a powered wheelchair for long distances.
-3 I FOUR LIMBS REDUCED IN FUNCTION: Moderate hypertonia or athetosis or ataxia present in all limbs and trunk; poor trunk control; very poor balance and inability to grip and release objects.
+3 FOUR LIMBS REDUCED IN FUNCTION: Moderate hypertonia or athetosis or ataxia present in all limbs and trunk; poor trunk control; very poor balance and inability to grip and release objects.
 Complete SCI at C6/7 level.
 The finger flexors, extensors and intrinsic muscles of the hand may be severely impaired Wheelchair user.
-4 п FOUR LIMBS REDUCED IN FUNCTION: Severe hypertonia, athetosis, ataxia, paresis or impairment present in all limbs; absence of all limbs; almost no use in all four limbs but good trunk control.
-Mainly use their seat to control the movement of the horse.
+4 FOUR LIMBS REDUCED IN FUNCTION: Severe hypertonia athetosis, ataxia, paresis or impairment present in all limbs absence of all limbs; almost no use in all four limbs but got trunk control.
+Mainly use their seat to control the movement the horse.
 May push a manual wheelchair in some way.
-5 I FOUR LIMBS REDUCED IN FUNCTION: Moderate hypertonia, athetosis, ataxia or paresis present in all limbs and trunk; may have moderate trunk control with difficulty; either with arms or legs.
-Able to push a manual wheelchair with difficulty using arms or legs.
+5 FOUR LIMBS REDUCED IN FUNCTION: Moderate hypertonia thetosis, ataxia or paresis present in all limbs and trunk; make the moderate trunk control with difficulty; either with arms legs.
+Able to push a manual wheelchair with difficulty using armore legs.
 Difficulty controlling the limbs in any activity.
-6 п FOUR LIMBS REDUCED IN FUNCTION: Moderate hypertonia, athetosis, ataxia or paresis in lower limbs and trunk with poor trunk control.
+6 athetosis, ataxia or paresis in lowe trunk control.
+May have a complet quadriplegia.
+Minimal Impairment FOUR LIMBS REDUCED IN FUNCTION: Moderate hypertonia, athetosis, ataxia or paresis in lower limbs and trunk with poor trunk control.
 May have a complete SCI at C8/T1 or moderate quadriplegia.
 Minimal Impairment in upper limbs with mildly weak hands or lack of control in the arms.
 Wheelchair user.